 - Unexpected new icons or toolbars appear on your desktop or in your browser

-If you have any suspicion your device might be infected with malware, immediately stop all online activities that involve usernames, passwords, or other sensitive information can prevent further harm.
-This includes banking and shopping activities, accessing private work files, etc.
+If you have any suspicion your device might be infected with malware, immediately stop all online activities that involve usernames, passwords, or other sensitive information.
+This includes banking and shopping activities, accessing private work files, etc. Doing so can prevent further harm.

 Click here to read the Federal Trade Commission’s detailed advice.